The Importance of Holographic Microscopy in Bioprocessing

 Inline systems are integrated directly into the process stream and operate continuously without manual intervention.

-For bioreactor monitoring, inline or near-inline integration is generally preferred because it enables real-time insight and reduces sampling-related risks.
+For bioreactor monitoring, inline or near-inline integration is generally preferred.
+This approach enables real-time insight and reduces sampling-related risks.

 Bioreactors operate under strict sterility and hygiene requirements.
 Microscopy systems intended for integration must be able to withstand: